“Don’t give notes. Give the meaning of the notes.”

 5. Contour the Meter

-Start with steady configurations of stronger and weaker beats, and then fine-tune your emphasis.
-For example, when long notes fall on offbeats, they usually call for some degree of accent; when phrases repose on downbeats, those downbeats typically need softening, even though initial beats ordinarily are stressed.
+Start with steady configurations of stronger and weaker beats, and then fine-tune your emphasis according to to the melodic and harmonic content.
+For example, when long notes in a melody fall on offbeats, they usually call for some degree of accent; when phrases repose on downbeats, those downbeats typically need softening, even though initial beats ordinarily are stressed.

 6. Drive the Rhythm

 Move from weak beats to strong ones and from short notes to long so that your music pulsates with forward motion.
-Use a self-recorder to help you assess your timing and execution.
+Use a self-recorder to help you assess your timing and execution – the Zoom H4n is a musician favorite for self-recording.

 7. Express the Form

-Bring out the high points of pieces and pull back at subdued moments, saving your boldest gestures for climactic peaks.
-In that way, you craft each phrase in proportion to a composition’s design, enchanting your listeners in the process.
+Bring out the high points of compositions and pull back at subdued moments, saving your boldest gestures for climactic peaks.
+In that way, you craft each phrase in proportion to a composition’s overall design, enchanting your listeners in the process.

 © 2012 Gerald Klickstein